New student information

 How do I sign up for classes?
 How many should I sign up for?
 Or any question similar to that.

-For students being admitted for Fall semester, you will typically be able to sign up for classes around the beginning of August using the standard online drop/add process in the usual way for enrolled students.
-If the class is full or you are blocked for some reason, there is a mechanism ("force-add") to ask to be added to the class.
-The exact process for doing force-adds changes each semester, instructions will come shortly before classes start each semester.
+For students being admitted for fall semester, you will typically be able to sign up for classes around the beginning of August using the standard online drop/add process in the usual way for enrolled students.
+If the class is full or you are blocked for some reason, there is a process called force-add that allows you to request enrollment in the class.
+For details on mechanics of adding/dropping courses online, see here.

 What is the deadline for adding classes?